 We also encourage you to visit our Telehealth Resources page.

 Member Cost-Share for Telehealth Services

-For Medicare Advantage members, we will continue to cover both COVID-19 and non-COVID-19 related telehealth services with no member cost-share through the end of the public health emergency, currently set to expire April 21, 2021.
+For Medicare Advantage members, we will continue to cover both COVID-19 and non-COVID-19 related telehealth services with no member cost-share through the end of the federal public health emergency (refer to the Regulatory Time Frames tab for current expiration date).
 This date may be extended based on NYS and/or federal requirements.

 COVID-19-Related Telehealth Services

-Under federal guidance, COVID-19-related telehealth services will remain covered in full with no member cost-share through the end of the federal public health emergency (which is currently set to expire April 21, 2021) for all lines of business.
+Under federal guidance, COVID-19-related telehealth services will remain covered in full with no member cost-share through the end of the federal public health emergency (refer to the Regulatory Time Frames tab for current expiration date) for all lines of business.

 Non-COVID-19-Related Telehealth Services

-In accordance with the NYS emergency regulation, for members covered by commercial fully insured products and members enrolled in self-funded groups that have opted in to waive member cost-share, all telehealth services (COVID-19 and non-COVID-19) must be covered in full with no member cost-share through the expiration of the NYS emergency regulation (which is currently set to expire on March 5, 2021; date subject to change).
+In accordance with the NYS emergency regulation, for members covered by commercial fully insured products and members enrolled in self-funded groups that have opted in to waive member cost-share, all telehealth services (COVID-19 and non-COVID-19) must be covered in full with no member cost-share through the expiration of the NYS emergency regulation (refer to the Regulatory Time Frames tab for current expiration date).
 For these members, we will re-institute the customer cost-share responsibility under the member’s benefit for non-COVID-19 telehealth services when the NYS emergency regulation expires.